scylladb/scylla-bench/README.md

 ) WITH compression = { }
 ```

-Each requests updates all five counters in a row and only one row per request is supported:
+Each request updates all five counters in a row and only one row per request is supported:

 ```
 UPDATE scylla_bench.test_counters SET c1 = c1 + 1, c2 = c2 + 1, c3 = c3 + 1, c4 = c4 + 1, c5 = c5 + 1 WHERE pk = ?
 AND ck = ?